ArjunH-creator/comp2000_2025/README.md

 Arjun Sankar Hariharasuthan

 ## Overview
-This project builds upon Week 5 grid classwork and expands it into a little interactive game with actors and items.
-The grid is no longer featureless, any `Cell` may have different types of terrain (`Water`, `Grass`, etc.), and items (`Fish`, `Bone`, `Seed`) can be on the cells for actors to collect.
+This project builds on Week 5 grid classwork and turns it into a small interactive game.
+The grid now has different terrain types (Water, Grass, Sand) and items (Fish, Bone, Seed) that actors can collect.

-Actors (`Cat`, `Dog`, `Bird`) are represented as polygons, can move based on terrain, and maintain an inventory.
-Clicking in a cell moves the first actor (the Cat) if the cell is traversable and collects any object present.
+Actors (Cat, Dog, Bird) are polygons that move according to terrain rules and can carry items in an inventory.
+Clicking a cell moves the current actor if the cell is passable and picks up any compatible item.

-This implementation demonstrates inheritance, interfaces, generics, and thoughtful design improvements.
+This project shows use of inheritance, interfaces, and generics.

 ---

-## Features (Functionality)
+## Features

--Interactive grid where clicking a cell moves an actor.
+- Clicking a cell moves the actor in turn: Cat → Dog → Bird.
--Multiple terrain types: Grass and Water.
+- Multiple terrain types: Grass, Sand, Water.
+- Water cells are randomly placed for variety; Sand follows a pattern.
--Items placed on the grid: Fish, Bone, and Seed.
+- Items on the grid: Fish, Bone, Seed.
--Actors (Cat, Dog, Bird) with custom movement rules:
+- Custom movement rules:
--Cat cannot enter water.
+  - Cat and Dog cannot enter water.
--Item collection: Clicking on a cell lets the Cat collect Fish only.
--Points system: The Cat earns points when collecting Fish.
--Points are displayed on the GUI in real-time, giving immediate feedback.
--Items are visually distinct using colors:
--Fish – Magenta
--Bone – Orange
--Seed – Cyan
+  - Bird can move over any terrain.
+- Items can only be collected by the right actor:
+  - Cat → Fish, Dog → Bone, Bird → Seed.
+- Points are awarded for picking up items and shown in real-time.
+- Item colors for clarity: Fish – Magenta, Bone – Orange, Seed – Cyan.

 ---

-## Inheritance and Interfaces
+## Inheritance & Interfaces

-- **Inheritance**: `Actor` is an abstract base class. `Cat`, `Dog`, and `Bird` extend `Actor` and override the `canEnter` method for terrain-specific movement rules.
+- **Inheritance:** `Actor` is an abstract base class.
+Cat, Dog, and Bird extend Actor and override `canEnter` to define terrain-specific movement rules.
-- **Interfaces**: `Terrain` is an interface implemented by `Grass` and `Water`.
-Each terrain type defines its own `getMovementCost()` and `getColor()` methods.
+- **Interfaces:** `Terrain` is implemented by Grass, Sand, and Water, each defining `getMovementCost()` and `getColor()`.

-- This design allows easy extension:
+This design allows easy extension:

-  - Adding a new actor requires only a new subclass of `Actor`.
+- Adding a new actor only requires creating a new subclass of `Actor`.
-  - Adding a new terrain type requires implementing the `Terrain` interface.
+- Adding a new terrain type only requires implementing the `Terrain` interface.

 ---

 ## Generics

 - `Inventory<T>` is a generic class used to store items in a type-safe way.
-- Each `Actor` has an `Inventory<Item>` allowing them to collect items without type casting.
+- Each actor has an `Inventory<Item>`, allowing collection of compatible items without type casting.
-- The points system interacts with the `Inventory<Item>`: points are awarded when an actor collects a compatible item from their inventory.
+- The points system interacts with the inventory: points are awarded when an actor collects a compatible item.

-- This demonstrates genuine use of generics beyond just collections, meeting the rubric requirement.
+This demonstrates genuine use of generics beyond standard collections.

 ---

-## Uniqueness and Creativity
+## Creativity

-- Beyond classwork:
-  - Added multiple terrain types and distinct items.
+- Random water cells make movement more interesting.
-  - Inventory system using generics.
+- Inventory system ensures type safety.
-  - Points system adds a layer of interactivity and feedback not in classwork.
+- Points system adds immediate feedback.
-- Fully interactive: Clicking collects items, respects movement rules, and visually updates the grid.
+- Fully interactive: clicking respects rules, updates visually, and collects items.

 ---

-## How to Compile and Run
+## How to Compile & Run

-1. Ensure you have **Java 11** or **Java 21** installed.
+1. Make sure Java 11 or 21 is installed.
-2. Open a terminal and navigate to the project folder.
+2. Open a terminal in the project folder.
-3. Compile all `.java` files:
+3. Compile all files: